 Once you have the materials all sorted it is time to jump head first into the process of recycling crayons.

 Peeling crayon wrappers by hand will leave you with small difficult to remove pieces of crayon under your fingernails.
 Not fun.
 So here is where I let you in on my little secret to easily peel crayons.

 While crayons are made from water-repelling wax, the wrappers themselves are simply made from paper.
 Soaking the pieces of crayon in a bucket of water for 20 minutes will allow you to remove even the most stubborn of crayon wrappers without difficulty.

 With the wrappers removed, leave the crayons to dry or use an old towel to remove excess water.

 Arrange crayons pieces in muffin tin

-If you have left over crayons that don’t match up you can combine them in a single muffin circle to make a rainbow crayon.
+If you have leftover crayons that don’t match up you can combine them into a single muffin circle to make a rainbow crayon.

 Heating the Crayon wax